kalyanAVT/kalyanAVT/README.md

 - 👋 Hi, I’m @kalyanAVT
 - 👀 I’m interested in ...
 Ai and Machine Learning
-- 🌱 I’m currently learning ...
-ML algorithms
+- 🌱 I’m currently learning(working) ...
+ML algorithms and FineTuning
 - 💞️ I’m looking to collaborate on ...
 On AI projects
 - 📫 How to reach me ...
 - 😄 Pronouns: ...